5 Things You Must Check Before Buying a Used Generator

 If not you, then trained personnel should check all mechanical components on a generator for wear or fatigue including whether any of the parts have cracks or corrosion build-up.
 Any parts found to be questionable should always be replaced.
 The bearings and bushings should also be replaced as they’re difficult to test for wear and tear – so it’s best to replace them regardless of their function or condition.

-At Power Electrics, we have our own range of used generators for sale.
-To find out more, please click here.
+At Power Electrics, we have our own range of used generators for sale, click the link below.